gistvision/moca/README.md

 $ sh download_pretrained_weight.sh
 ```

-### Pretrained Mask R-CNN
-We provide our pretrained Mask R-CNN weight used for the experiments in the paper and the leaderboard submission.
+We also provide our pretrained Mask R-CNN weight used for the experiments in the paper and the leaderboard submission.
 To download the pretrained weight of the Mask R-CNN, use the command below.
 ```
 $ cd $ALFRED_ROOT